 An order of protection is a protective order issued pursuant to A.R.S. § 13-3602 against someone with whom you have a specific relationship, usually a roommate, family member, or present/former spouse or romantic partner.
-It may prohibit the defendant from visiting specific locations, such as the protected person’s home, workplace, and/or school.
+It may prohibit the defendant from contacting the protected person(s) and/or from visiting specific locations, such as the protected person’s home, workplace, and/or school.
 Unless dismissed, an order of protection is valid for one year.

 An injunction against harassment is a protective order against other individuals, pursuant to A.R.S. § 12-1809.
 To obtain an injunction against harassment, the person against whom it is sought must have committed at least two acts of harassment within the last year.
 Like orders of protection, injunctions against harassment are also effective for one year unless dismissed earlier.

 Once served, the person against whom a protective order is issued can request a hearing to contest the protective order.
 These hearings are mini-trials where the parties can present evidence and testimony for the court to determine if the order should be quashed (dismissed) or upheld.
-Arizona case law recognizes the lasting reputational and legal consequences of protective orders and takes these cases seriously.
+Protective orders can have lasting reputational and legal consequences.
 A protective order may be discovered on a background check and can adversely impact employment eligibility, residential lease approval, and firearms ownership rights.

 Protective orders may be obtained independently or as part of a family law case.
 Protective orders do not automatically modify child custody and should not be used to subvert parenting time orders.
 Improperly obtaining a protective order can have serious consequences, including financial sanctions.
 Please contact our attorneys to discuss this or any other family law issue.

 Whether you need to obtain or quash a protective order, our family law attorneys can help.
 Contact us for a free consultation.